llxxbb/Nature/doc/ZH/help/howto_localRustConverter.md

-# Converter Of Local Rust Implement
+# Executor Of Local Rust Implement

-Tell you how to implement a Rust Converter locally
+Tell you how to implement a Rust Executor locally

 ## Cargo.toml